-Medicine Clerkship: MCMED-MAIN Core Medicine is a clinical rotation designed to develop students' skills in the diagnosis and management of illness in adults.
+Medicine Clerkship: MCMED-MAIN

+Core Medicine is a clinical rotation designed to develop students' skills in the diagnosis and management of illness in adults.
 Each student will have a unique experience in medicine, but all students will rotate to the same core hospitals and undertake the same curriculum.
 Learning is often self-directed and based on the individual patients seen during the clinical experience.
 Students will learn a great deal about physical diagnosis, laboratory evaluation and differential diagnosis of important disorders.
 Students will also be expected to learn fundamental aspects of therapy that will help develop their competency in the assessment and treatment of common adult illnesses.

-Credits: 8.0 Clerkship Director: Andrew Caruso, M.D.
-Neurology Clerkship: MCNEU-MAIN The required Clerkship in Neurology is a four-week rotation designed to apply the skills of localizing pathology within the neuraxis to evaluate and diagnose patients with neurological diseases and discuss management issues.
+Clerkship Director: Andrew Caruso, M.D.

+Neurology Clerkship: MCNEU-MAIN

+The required Clerkship in Neurology is a four-week rotation designed to apply the skills of localizing pathology within the neuraxis to evaluate and diagnose patients with neurological diseases and discuss management issues.
 Students will spend the majority of their time at one hospital in the inpatient services and have the opportunity to evaluate patients in the ambulatory setting as well.
 Students will learn through didactic lectures, team based learning sessions, supervised direct patient interaction, and clinical instruction.

-Credits: 4.0 Clerkship Director: Doris Kung, D.O.
-Obstetrics/Gynecology (OB/GYN) Clerkship: MCOBG-MAIN The OB/GYN Clerkship is designed to provide medical students with the knowledge and skills necessary to compassionately care for women of all ages.
+Clerkship Director: Doris Kung, D.O.

+Obstetrics/Gynecology (OB/GYN) Clerkship: MCOBG-MAIN

+The OB/GYN Clerkship is designed to provide medical students with the knowledge and skills necessary to compassionately care for women of all ages.
 The student will be exposed to the breadth of obstetrics and gynecology, while focusing on skills unique to the field including pelvic examinations, vaginal delivery techniques, and exposure to the surgical environment.
-The clerkship goal is for the student to develop core clinical knowledge essential for providing comprehensive and advocacy for all aspects of women's health.
-Credits: 8.0 Clerkship Director: Jocelyn Greely, M.D.
+The clerkship goal is for the student to develop core clinical knowledge essential for providing comprehensive care and advocacy for all aspects of women's health.

+Credits for Graduating Class of 2020 and 2021: 8.0 credits Credits for Graduating Class of 2022 and beyond: 6.0 credits

+Clerkship Director: Jocelyn Greely, M.D.

-Pediatrics Clerkship: MCPED-MAIN The Pediatric Clerkship is designed to provide students with high-quality, effective clinical experiences in which students can develop a basic knowledge of growth and development (physical, physiologic and psychosocial) and of its clinical application from birth through adolescence.
-This 8-week clerkship is divided into four 2-week subrotations: Community Pediatrics, Neonatology, Pediatric Emergency Medicine, and Pediatric Hospital Medicine.
+Pediatrics Clerkship: MCPED-MAIN

+The Pediatric Clerkship is designed to provide students with high-quality, effective clinical experiences in which students can develop a basic knowledge of growth and development (physical, physiologic and psychosocial) and of its clinical application from birth through adolescence.

 By rotating in both inpatient and outpatient settings, students will develop strategies for pediatric health promotion, develop pediatric-specific clinical examination and problem-solving skills, acquire an understanding of the approach of pediatricians to the health care of children, and acquire the knowledge necessary for the diagnosis and management of common pediatric acute and chronic illnesses.

-Credits: 8.0 Clerkship Director: Elaine Fielder, M.D.
-Psychiatry Clerkship: MCPSY-MAIN The Medical Student Clerkship in Psychiatry is an eight-week rotation required of all medical students for graduation.
+Credits for Graduating Class of 2020 and 2021: 8.0 credits Credits for Graduating Class of 2022 and beyond: 6.0 credits

+Clerkship Director: Sanghamitra Misra, M.D.

+Psychiatry Clerkship: MCPSY-MAIN

 The Psychiatry Clerkship strives to educate students in the diagnosis and treatment of mental illness as well as the spectrum of normal and abnormal behavior through the lifespan.
 Students will be given an appreciation of mental health and mental illness in all areas of healthcare, and we hope that students will strive to be a psychologically informed physician.
 Students will learn in various settings on the rotation including direct patient care, didactic lectures, syllabus material, clinical teaching on rounds, observation of patient interviews by other clinicians, and required text readings.

+Credits for Graduating Class of 2020 and 2021: 8.0 credits Credits for Graduating Class of 2022 and beyond: 4.0 credits

-Credits: 8.0 Clerkship Director: Ye Beverly Du, M.D., M.P.H.
+Clerkship Director: Ye Beverly Du, M.D., M.P.H.